-This SIG will be for aerobic walking in the Portsmouth area.
+This SIG is for aerobic walking in the Portsmouth area.
 We will start at the Urban Forestry trails in Portsmouth but will also walk in local and state parks and conservation lands.
 We will build up to two to four miles or more and fit it in to one hour (depending on how we progress).
-Wear good walking shoes and comfortable clothes to move in (layers work well as the weather cools down).

 American Mah Jongg